 Mobile telephones (including cell phones, smartphones, messaging phones, and similar)

 Many carrier services include limited insurance coverage.
-If you add additional insurance coverage through Shipsurance, ShippingEasy will automatically calculate the correct amount of insurance for you and show the estimated coverage fee on the READY TO SHIP page.
+If you add additional insurance coverage through Shipsurance, ShippingEasy will automatically calculate the correct amount of insurance for you and show the estimated coverage fee on the Order Details slideout.

-Insurance costs are calculated by units of $100.
-For example, adding $100 for the insured value to a USPS shipment will cost $0.77.
-This unit rate, which varies by carrier, will be multiplied by the total number of insurance units that are purchased.
-Learn more about insurance coverage limits by carrier.
+Units of $100 calculate insurance costs.
+For example, adding $100 for the insured value to a USPS shipment will cost $0.99.
+This unit rate, which varies by carrier, will be multiplied by the total number of purchased insurance units.
+Learn more about insurance coverage limits by the carrier.

 Filing Insurance Claims

-The advantage to insuring for the full value of your shipment is that you will not need to file insurance claims with two different providers.
+The advantage of insuring your shipment's full value is that you will not need to file insurance claims with two different providers.